-Step 2: To implement step two of the grievance procedure the student should access https://secure.sullivan.edu/forms/ grievance, complete and submit the form with all required information, including a summary of their efforts and outcome via step one of the Grievance/Official Complaint Procedure.
-At this point in the process, the grievance/ complaint is considered official.
-The grievance/complaint will be received and reviewed by either the Executive Director at the location of the student's enrollment, or, if the student is a Louisville campus student, the Provost.
-The Executive Director or Provost will normally review the grievance within seven calendar days and will assign a relevant administrative or academic authority (typically a department chairperson for academic issues) to review the grievance and to respond to the student.
-The assigned administrative or academic authority will make reasonable effort to conclude their investigation and respond to the student within ten calendar days of their being assigned to conduct a review/investigation.
+Step 2: To implement step two of the grievance procedure the student should access http://sullivan.edu/ studentgrievance, complete and submit the form with all required information, including a summary of their efforts and outcome via step one of the Grievance/Official Complaint Procedure.
+At this point in the process, the grievance/complaint is considered official.
+The grievance/ complaint will be received and reviewed by University Ombudsman.
+The Ombudsman will normally review the grievance within seven calendar days and may assign a relevant administrative or academic authority (typically a department chairperson for academic issues) to review the grievance and to respond to the student.
+The Ombudsman or assigned administrative or academic authority will make reasonable effort to conclude their investigation and respond to the student within ten calendar days of their being assigned to conduct a review/ investigation.
 If additional time for investigation and response preparation is required, the student will be notified of the extension.
 If the student is not satisfied with the response of the administrator or academic authority assigned to investigate the grievance, the student may wish to implement step three of the grievance procedure.

-Step 3: To implement step three of the grievance procedure, the student may request official review by the Executive Director or Provost at the location of the student's enrollment by making such request in writing directly to the official via email or delivery to the official's office.
-The Executive Director or Provost may take one or more of the following action(s):
+Step 3: To implement step three of the grievance procedure, the student may request official review by the Senior Vice

-- a.
-Appoint a special committee to review the grievance and provide a recommendation. - Appoint a high-level administrator to individually review the grievance and provide a recommendation (typically a dean for academic issues). - c.
-Personally review the matter.
+President for Administration for non-academic matters, or, the Senior Vice President for Academic Affairs/ Provost for academic matters.
+To initiate this level of review, a formal request must be submitted in writing directly to the official via email or delivery to the official's office.
+The Senior Vice President for Administration or Senior Vice President for Academic Affairs/Provost may take one or more of the following action(s): a.
+Appoint a special committee to review the grievance and provide a recommendation to him/her.
+A decision may then be rendered by the official, normally within 14 days. b.
+Appoint a high-level administrator to individually review the grievance and provide a recommendation (typically a dean for academic issues).
+A decision may then be rendered by the official, normally within 14 days. c.
+Personally review the matter and render a decision, normally within 14 days. d.
+If the Senior Vice President for Administration or Senior Vice President for Academic Affairs/Provost was involved in Step 2, an independent committee will automatically be appointed by the President/ CEO to whom a recommendation will be made and a decision rendered, normally within 14 days.

-The Executive Director or Provost will render a decision upon conclusion of the review.
-A decision will normally be available within fourteen calendar days of the student's request for review at this level.

-Step 4: If the student is not satisfied with the result of step three of this process, he/she may request official review by the Chief Executive Officer of Sullivan University by mailing or delivering the request to the Administrative Office, Sullivan University, 3101 Bardstown Road, Louisville, KY 40205.
-The CEO's decision will normally be available within seven calendar days.
+Step 4: If the student is not satisfied with the result of step three of this process, he/she may request official review by the President/CEO of Sullivan University by mailing or delivering the request to the Administrative Office, Sullivan University, 3101 Bardstown Road, Louisville, KY 40205.
+During Step 4, the President/CEO's decision will normally be available within seven calendar days.

-Step 5: While the CEO's decision is normally final, allegations of gross errors in judgment after the

-CEO's review may be filed with the Office of the President of the Sullivan University System, Inc.,

-3101 Bardstown Road, Louisville, KY 40205.
+Step 5: While the University President/ CEO's decision is normally final, allegations of gross errors in judgment after the President/CEO's review may be filed with the Office of the President of the Sullivan University System, Inc., 3101 Bardstown Road, Louisville, KY 40205.

-Grievance reviews do not necessarily follow state or federal rules of evidence or due process.
+Grievance reviews do not necessarily follow state or federal rules of evidence.
 Except as may be explicitly allowed by law or regulation, attorneys, parents, friends, advisors, etc., are typically excluded from meetings and hearings that may occur throughout the process.
 Examples of exceptions include situations that may relate to the Violence Against Women Act and others as appropriate.